 The fire watch should be stationed near the work area, with the ability to detect and prevent any stray sparks, slag, or heat sources from starting a fire.
-Because they will tell workers in the near vicinity of a fire and alert emergency fire professionals if a fire starts to go out of control, the fire watch should be regarded a key aspect of the fire warning system.
+Because they will tell workers in the near vicinity of a fire and alert emergency fire professionals if a fire starts to go out of control, need a fire watch should be regarded a key aspect of the fire warning system.
 A fire watch’s main responsibilities include.
 During a fire watch, make sure that firefighting equipment is readily available and ready to use.
 When feasible, keep the immediate area around the hot work clear of combustible materials within a 35-foot radius.
 Keep an eye out for fires and sparks, slag, or other heat sources that could cause a fire.
 Communicate with employees and alert them if certain tasks pose an elevated danger of fire.

 Any tiny or incipient fires should be put out right away

 Stay in the area during the job and for at least 30 minutes after the work is completed to ensure that there are no shouldering materials in any areas where hot work was done.
 Workers assigned to fire watch duty must have fire-extinguishing equipment on hand for the many types of fires they may encounter.
 If combustible metals, electricity, or oils or grease are present in the work area, the fire extinguisher class must match the type of fire.
-The fire watch should be taught how to use fire extinguishing equipment.
+The Fire Watch should be taught how to use fire extinguishing equipment.
 Fire watchers should always be aware of the work environment, exit routes, and any changes or obstructions that could obstruct a safe evacuation.
 The fire watch should be vigilant in looking for hidden fire hazards, particularly in storage places, crawl spaces, and hidden spots where work could have thrown sparks or slag.

 Designated fire watchers must be aware of the location